Tackling the organizational, legal, regulatory, and financial issues related to health care delivery is not an easy job.

-Health service managers enhance the quality of care at just about every hospital, nursing home, doctor's office, and clinic they visit.
-Their impact—which most patients may never see—or even become aware of—allows doctors and nurses to do what they do best: attend to patients.
+Health service managers enhance the quality of care at just about every hospital, nursing home, doctor’s office, and clinic.
+Their impact allows doctors and nurses to do what they do best: attend to patients.
+Most patients aren’t even aware of their work, but they’d sure notice if the work wasn’t done.

 Tackling the organizational, legal, regulatory, and financial issues related to health care delivery is not an easy job.
 With new policies, updates to laws, and changes to complex medical billing and health insurance processes, the healthcare landscape is complex and constantly changing

 Are you detail-oriented?
 Process-obsessed?
 Looking for a career in health care?
 For someone who is all three, opportunities in this recession-proof career abound.
-In this article, we'll cover:
+How do you become a health services manager?
+We’ll answer that in this article.
+We’ll also cover:

 • Kinds of health service manager careers